danklotz/openNotes/micro-reviews.md

 - [Magic in the Moonlight](https://www.imdb.com/title/tt2870756/?ref_=tt_sims_tt).
 I do not like the movie too much.
 I like all the actors and the ideas are nice --- but I feel like the premise is not my pair of shoes.
 - ⭐️[Magnolia](https://www.imdb.com/title/tt0175880/?ref_=tt_sims_tti).
 A set of intricately interwoven stories.
 Hard to watch, and yet one of my favorite movies.
 So, i recommend to watch it, but not too often.
 There are some truly incredible performances to be seen.
 - [The Man from U.N.C.L.E.](https://www.imdb.com/title/tt1638355/?ref_=nm_knf_i4).
 A good agent movie with the actor from these awful new-age Superman movies.
 For my personal taste the movie a bit too much of a caricature and a bit too dynamic.
 But probably that is just me.
 - [The Matrix](https://www.imdb.com/title/tt0133093/?ref_=tt_sims_tt).
-Difficult now to see how influential this movie was.
+The defining action mvoie of the 90s.
+It is difficult to now see how influential this movie was.
 Albeit it did not age that well (partly because of the follow up movies, I think), Matrix is still great for what it was.
 - [The menu](https://www.imdb.com/title/tt9764362/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520menu).
 A comedy, horror thriller about fine dining?
 Yes, and a very good one at that.
 Super enjoyable if you can stomach the violence.
 Recommendation.
 - [The Men who stare at Goat](https://www.imdb.com/title/tt1234548/?ref_=hm_tpks_tt_t_15_pd_tp1_pbr_ic).
 The trailer is better than the movie.
 The latter is rather mediocre.
 - ⭐️ [Midnight in Paris](https://www.imdb.com/title/tt1605783/?ref_=nm_flmg_dr_10).
 Great, great, great movie.
 Easy going, witty, funny, thoughtful but not too ensnared.
 Lovely setting.
 - [Minority Report](https://www.imdb.com/title/tt0181689/?ref_=nmls_mkdn).
 This is a cool action/sci-fi movie.
 It explores what societies would do with very good prediction machines --- which, I think, is still interesting to think about today.
 - [Mission Impossible](https://www.imdb.com/title/tt0117060/?ref_=nv_sr_srsg_4_tt_7_nm_0_q_mission%2520impossible).
 This is a very good action movie.
 It is super well structured, looks gorgeous, and there is always the right amount of tension there.
 Alas, it gave brid a whole series of not-so-good follow ups.
 - [Mission Impossible: Dead Reckoning Part One](https://www.imdb.com/title/tt9603212/?ref_=hm_fanfav_tt_t_18_pd_fp1_r).
 I cannot believe that I am writing this, but this is actually a good action movie.
 I the almost 3 hours run time I never felt bored.
 As strange as it sounds, but I am now looking forward to see the next part.
+- [Money Heist 1 to 3](https://www.imdb.com/title/tt6468322/?ref_=fn_al_tt_1).
+Interesting premise, but I did not enjoy the execution too much.
+I enjoyed the first season the most, but even that one is too long.
+It did, however, got worse and worse and I could almost not stomach the third season.
+Unfortunate.
 - [Moon Knight](https://www.imdb.com/title/tt10234724).
 The series has a good start, but often gets lost details and boring settings.
 Overall mediocre.
 - [Morbius](https://www.imdb.com/title/tt5108870/?ref_=fn_al_tt_1).
 Mediocre movie: The setting is interesting, the Marvel tie-ins do not work for me, the ending is lame.
 - [Mortal Kombat, 2021](https://www.imdb.com/title/tt0293429/?ref_=hm_tpks_tt_i_19_pd_tp1_cp).
 The only thing I managed to like about this movie is the trailer.